akto-api-security/Documentation/getting-started/helm-deploy.md

 Here are the steps to install Akto via Helm charts -

 1. Prepare Mongo Connection string
+    - For a fresh installation of Akto, follow the steps [here](./helm-deploy#create-mongo-instance)
+    - To migrate from existing CloudFormation setup to Helm, follow the steps [here](./helm-deploy#migrate-mongo-instance) instead
-2. Install Akto via Helm
+3. Install Akto via Helm
-3. Verify Installation and harden security
+4. Verify Installation and harden security

-### Create Mongo instance
+### Create Mongo instance for a new installation

 Akto Helm setup needs a Mongo connection string as input.
 It can come from either of the following -